rewgs/rewgs/README.md

 * `ReaWrite`: Generates a Python wrapper for the Reaper API from its source.
 * `ReaConform`: Automates conforming cues to new picture.
 * `Cue Queue`: A cross-platform, DAW-agnostic solution for automated stem-printing.
 Utilizes `daws` under the hood.
-* `DAW Report`: A crowd-sourced database for DAW/plugin/OS/etc version compatability and stability.
+* `DAW Report`: A crowd-sourced database for DAW/plugin/OS/etc version compatability and stability reports.
 * `Sideman`: A companion app for Digital Performer.
 Utilizes `daws` under the hood.

 I'm also a freelance technical consultant, primarily serving composers, music editors, and anyone else who works in audio and needs some help.